A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: Abstract

 \section{Abstract}

-Recently, CNN is a popular choice to handle the hyperspectral image classification challenges.
+Presently, CNN is a popular choice to handle the hyperspectral image classification challenges.
 In spite of having such large spectral information in Hyper-Spectral Image(s) (HSI), it creates a curse of dimensionality.
 Also, large spatial variability of spectral signature adds more difficulty in classification problem.
-Additionally, training a CNN in the end to end fashion with scarced training examples is another challenging and interesting problem.
+Additionally, scarcity of training examples is a bottleneck in using a CNN.
 In this paper, a novel target-patch-orientation method is proposed to train a CNN based network.
 Also, we have introduced a hybrid of 3D-CNN and 2D-CNN based network architecture to implement band reduction and feature extraction methods, respectively.
 Experimental results show that our method outperforms the accuracies reported in the existing state of the art methods.

 }

 \IEEEdisplaynontitleabstractindextext